spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-user-verification-service.md

 We recommend that you create a dedicated Matrix user for uvs (`uvs` is a good username).
 Follow our [Registering users](registering-users.md) guide to register a user with administration privileges.

 You are required to specify an access token (belonging to this new user) for UVS to work.
-To get an access token for the UVS user, you can follow the documentation on [how to do obtain an access token](obtaining-access-tokens.md).
+Refer to the documentation on [how to obtain an access token](obtaining-access-tokens.md).

 **Access tokens are sensitive information.
 Do not include them in any bug reports, messages, or logs.
 Do not share the access token with anyone.**